Visual Sensor Pose Optimisation Using Visibility Models for Smart Cities: EVALUATION

 The performance evaluation of the proposed sensor pose optimisation methods is carried out by simulating traffic on a T-junction environment.
 This is motivated by the challenging conditions faced in such environments.
 For safety reasons, it is critical to guarantee that all vehicles, \textit{i.e.} target objects, are visible to the sensors.
 Yet, vehicles are subject to occlusions from other vehicles and buildings.

 The driving environment is simulated using the CARLA open-source simulator \cite{Dosovitskiy17carla}.
 A typical urban T-junction is chosen from one of the existing maps in the simulation tool.
 It has an area of 80 x 40 meters with several tall buildings and road-side objects, such as trees, bus shelters and lamp-posts.
-Within this environment, a dataset consisting of 1000 frames is generated.
-Each frame is a snapshot of the environment at a particular time, containing the number of vehicles and their representation.
-The objects' representation, as described in Section \ref{sec:problem}, defines their position, size and orientation in the environment.
+Within this environment, a dataset consisting of 1000 frames is generated, where each frame is a snapshot of the environment at a particular time.

 The environment model, available through CARLA open-source assets, contains a high number of complex meshes that slow down the rendering process.
 For this reason, we opt to create a simplified version of the environment.
 To this end, we create cuboid meshes for the buildings near the junction, and represent vehicles as cuboids using the same dimensions of the original objects' bounding boxes.
 This approximation significantly speed up the rendering process without detrimental impact to the measurement of objects' visibility metric.
 Figures \ref{fig:fullMesh} and \ref{fig:simpleMesh} illustrate the original and simplified environment models, respectively.